ersanchez/notes/zfs.md

 	$ sudo zpool create newPoolName raidZtype ada0 ada1 ada2 ada3

-### Create a ZFS Filesystem
+### ZFS Filesystem

+Before creating a ZFS filesystem there are a few things to consider.

+#### Compression

+At the time of this edit, lz4 appears to be the most effective compression algorithm for general use.

+If you will have database storage on the zfs filesystem, you may need to choose a different compression setting.

+#### File Size

+Use the default settings for typical office files (.docx, .pdf, etc.)

+If your ZFS filesystem will store huge files (ex: Blu Ray, CD-ROM, etc.) consider enabling the large block feature. **NOTE**: the large_blocks feature must be enabled on the zpool.

+#### Creating the ZFS Filesystem

+Now that we have that out of the way, let's create the ZFS filesystem

-In zfs filesystems are cheap - make tons of them.
+In ZFS filesystems are cheap - make tons of them.
 This makes it easier manipulate them later.

-	$ sudo zfs create newPoolName/newFilesystemName
+	$ sudo zfs create -o compress=lz4 newPoolName/newFilesystemName

 ## Routine Events